 It’s Good Luck to Have a German Kitchen Witch

-Having a German Kitchen Witch brings good luck to your home… and it’s even lucky to GIVE a Kitchen Witch to a friend!
+Having a German Kitchen Witch brings good luck to your home, and it’s even lucky to GIVE a Kitchen Witch to a friend.
+There really is a style of German Kitchen Witch for every Kitchen!

 Set of Kitchen Witch DollsKitchen WITCH Doll, Felt Wooden Witch Figurine